PseudoBob-Delightus/fanfic/stories/exploding-story/chapter-003_chapter-24.md

 \[image\]

-"Oh, no, I don't know anything, but I wonder what happens when a story explodes!"
+"Oh," Pinkie said in wonder, "I wonder what happens when a story explodes!"

-"You really didn't have anything to do with this?"
+"So, you didn't have anything to do with this?"

 "No, do you think I could touch it if I jump high enough?"